vishesh-sarinDXB/my-journey/README.md

 make 1 post in general for discussions from a blog post from one of my substacks

 (optional) make baseline submission for isic competition

+(optional) export health data from apple health to dataset and make notebook